awslabs/fhir-works-on-aws-deployment/README.md

 12. A sign in page should pop up where you should put in your username and password (if you don't know it look at the [init-auth.py](scripts\init-auth.py) script)
 13. Once signed in the access token will be set and you will have access for ~1 hour

-### Accessing Binary resources

-Binary resources are FHIR resources that consist of binary/unstructured data of any kind.
-This could be X-rays, PDF, video or other files.
-This implementation of the FHIR API has a dependency on the API Gateway and Lambda services, which currently have limitations in request/response sizes of 10MB and 6MB respectively.
-This size limitation forced us to look for a workaround.
-The workaround is a hybrid approach of storing a Binary resource’s _metadata_ in DynamoDB and using S3's get/putPreSignedUrl APIs.
-So in your requests to the FHIR API you will store/get the Binary's _metadata_ from DynamoDB and in the response object it will also contain a pre-signed S3 URL, which should be used to interact directly with the Binary file.

 #### POSTMAN (recommended)

 To test we suggest you to use POSTMAN, please see [here](#using-postman-to-make-api-requests) for steps.